socites/beyond/README.md

 beyond
 ```

+## How to Get Started
+You can download and explore our [Get Started repository](https://github.com/beyondjs/getstarted.git).
+Stay tuned to find more detailed documentation soon.

 ## Contribute
 The main purpose of this repository is to continue evolving the `BeyondJS` core, making it faster and easier to use.
 If you're interested in helping with that, then keep reading.
 If you're not interested in helping right now that's ok too. :) Any feedback you have about using `BeyondJS` would be greatly appreciated.